-Medicare is a federal social insurance program that provides health insurance for senior citizens and some disabled individuals.
+Medicare is a federal health insurance program that provides health insurance for senior citizens and some disabled individuals.
 Unlike Medicaid, which is backed by a joint effort between federal and state governments, Medicare is exclusively backed by the federal government.
-Because of this, the eligibility requirements and policies are the same for people regardless of where they live in the United States.
+Because of this, the eligibility requirements are the same for people regardless of where they live in the United States.

 What Are the Different Parts of Medicare?

-There are four different parts to Medicare, ranging from Part A to Part D. But to make better sense of it, it’s more helpful to break them down into three different groups: Original Medicare (Part A and Part B), Medicare Advantage (Part C), and Part D. “Original Medicare”, which is comprised of Parts A and B, were established together, preceding the later additions of Parts C and D.
+There are four different parts to Medicare, ranging from Part A to Part D. But to make better sense of it, it’s more helpful to break them down into three different groups: Original Medicare (Part A and Part B), Medicare Advantage (Part C), and Part D. “Original Medicare,” which is comprised of Parts A and B, was established before the creation of Parts C and D.

 Who Is Eligible for Medicare?

 People who qualify can be separated into two age groups:

 65 Years and Older

 This is the main group for which Medicare was set up.
 In order to qualify, though, you’ll need to fulfill two requirements: